A simple, no-annual-fee credit card with a long intro APR period on balnce transfers and purchases.

 Consider the PenFed Power Cash Rewards Visa Signature® Card where you get 1.5% back on all purchases, and 2% back if you’re a PenFed Honors Advantage member.
 The Wells Fargo Cash Wise Visa® Card offers 1.5% cash back on everything you buy.

-If you mostly spend on groceries and gas, the Blue Cash Preferred® Card could be a better choice.
+If you mostly spend on groceries and gas, the Blue Cash Preferred® Card from American Express could be a better choice.
 However, if you want higher cash back on dining, travel, online purchases and Uber drives, the Uber Visa Card could be more useful.

 How does a balance transfer work with this card?